ShoutToMe/stm-sdk-android/README.md

     * A “Done” button; when pressed, this will stop the recording and send the recorded audio to the server.
 The StmRecorderActivity will then be closed.
     * A “Cancel” icon; when pressed, the recording will be stopped and the StmRecorderActivity will be closed.

-Optional callback if you would like to receive an Shout object following the creation of the shout.
+There is also the ability to provide an optional callback if you would like to receive an Shout object following the creation of the shout.

 ```java
 stmService.setShoutCreationCallback(new Callback<Shout>() {